jvandenaardweg/homewizard-energy-api/README.md

 const api = new P1MeterApi('http://192.168.1.35', {
   polling: {
-    interval: 1000, // Poll the endpoints each second
+    interval: 1000, // Poll the endpoints each second.
+Defaults to 1000
     stopOnError: true // Will stop polling when an error occurs.
 Defaults to false },
 });